Releasing procedure¶

 - Publish the new release by pushing the changes and the new tag on

-bump version number global variable in main script to an unstable state.
+developbump version number global variable in main script to an unstable state and prepare a!!! work-in-progress "Unreleased"box in the CHANGELOG file.

 -